 Description

-Make silky mascarpone whipped cream in minutes with only 4 ingredients!
-This stabilized whipped cream frosting is sweet and tangy, perfect for topping cakes, cupcakes, pies, and more.
+Make rich, silky mascarpone whipped cream in minutes with only 4 ingredients.
+This stabilized whipped cream is more stable and full of flavor than traditional whipped cream.
+Perfect for topping cakes, pies, tiramisu, and more.

 Ingredients